 I’m really struggling at the moment to find spring/summer clothes that don’t look too young for me.
 I don’t know why but a lot of stuff looks too fancy or ruffled, and that’s just not me 🙁I always end up feeling too warm in the warmer months, because I never quite get a good combination of clothes.
 I don’t like strappy tops, because I need to wear a bra, and I don’t have the figure for shorts or skimpy stuff.
-I’m a UK size 18, with big thighs and I’m self concious about my midriff.
+I’m a UK size 18, with big thighs and I’m self conscious about my midriff.
 Any suggestions would be wonderful.
+Brenda

 - Arms – some sleeve helps to disguise a fuller upper arm.
 A more flared or flutter sleeve will minimise upper arms.